BoboDance/RL-Homework/README.md

 # RL-Homework
-## Collection of our solutions to the RL-Challegnes
+## Collection of our solutions to the RL-Challenges